Last updated on February 18, 2023

 So take that wonderful and most valuable decision you can make in your life.

-And be with the company of those saints who made it possible for eternity.
+And be in the company of those saints who made it possible for eternity.

 This invitation may be your last chance to accept Him as your Savior and Lord.